 Similarly, like Racket or Dispo, there isn’t a Twitter-like follower graph that rewards popular or highly engaged users.
 On BeReal, you friend people individually, and you lose nothing by missing a day or two of content.
 For some, the allure could even be the intimacy - that you can’t use it with more than a small group of friends.

-BeReal is far from the only app without advertising or a follower graph, which begs further questions about its appeal.
-My theory is that it’s more psychological.
+Even if intimacy was the largest advantage, BeReal is far from the only app without advertising or a follower graph.
+But is that enough of a selling point?

 During the Dutch Golden Age in the 17th century, Jan Vermeer and Pieter de Hooch became famous for their works of quiet domestic scenes, with their subjects focusing on conversations, chores, and leisure time.